-Once a student completes the Insulation Energy Appraisal Program (IEAP) training course and successfully passes the exam, he becomes certified as an energy appraiser for three years.
+Once a student completes the Insulation Energy Appraisal Program (IEAP) training course and successfully passes the exam, they become certified as an energy appraiser for three years.
 The certification will expire December 31 of the third year, regardless of the month the recertification was completed.
 During the third year, the student will receive a letter and e-mail detailing the online recertification process.
 The process is as follows:

 - Each student logs in to the NIA website (specific link will be provided).

 - Once logged in, students have two options for completing the recertification process:

 - Submit information pertaining to an appraisal completed within the last three years.

 - Take a short exam in which they will need to score a 70% or higher to pass.
 A study guide is available for download on the website here.
 If the student does not achieve a passing score but has paid the recertification fee, they will be allowed to login and retake the exam up to 3 times for no additional charge.

 - Recertification fees: